Samarth-Nasnodkar/Snakes/README.md

 # Snakes
-This is a Snakes game written in C++ for Linux, using Linked Lists
+This is a cross platform Snakes game made using Linked Lists.

 # Preview
 ![Here is a quick preview of the game](https://i.imgur.com/S4nnvZZ.gif)